-How to calculate a definite integral using the trapezoid method?
-Calculation of integrals by the formulas of rectangles and trapezoids.
-Error estimate Quadrature trapezoid formula for calculating integrals
+How to calculate a definite integral using the trapezoidal method?
+Calculation of integrals using formulas of rectangles and trapezoids.
+Error estimation Trapezoidal quadrature formula for calculating integrals

 How to calculate a definite integral